GAHT Prescribing

 • The development of breast tissue and female pattern fat distribution

-• A decease in testicle size
+• A decrease in testicle size

 • A decrease in facial and body hair